cleyxcode/cleyxcode/README.md

 [![](https://visitcount.itsvg.in/api?id=cleyxcode&icon=0&color=0)](https://visitcount.itsvg.in)

-## Tim's Community Chess Tournament

-**Game is in progress.** This is open to ANYONE to play the next move.
-That's the point. :wave:  It's your turn!
-Move a black (solid) piece.

 |   | A | B | C | D | E | F | G | H |
 | - | - | - | - | - | - | - | - | - |